It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 Many office layouts are open plan, meaning we work at desks in shared spaces as opposed to private offices.

 As New Zealand’s creative and cultural heart, Wellington is home to some of the most inspiring workplaces in the country.
-Take a look at how some of the capital’s companies are taking an innovative approach to both their office spaces and work culture.
+Take a look at how some of the capital’s companies are taking an innovative approach to both their office spaces and work culture in our Office Cribs series, or browse through Wellington's co-working spaces.